 The Viterbi Lecture was created as the USC Viterbi School of Engineering’s premier academic distinction in information technology and digital communications, an area of research in which the school of Engineering is a national leader.
 Each year, an awardee who has made fundamental contributions of profound impact in communication will present the Viterbi Lecture.

-The MHI Pioneer series honors leaders in the department for the contribution to the field of electrical engineering in general, and to USC EE specifically.
+The MHI Pioneer series honors leaders in the department for the contribution to the field of electrical and computer engineering in general, and to USC EE/CE specifically.
 This year’s speaker is non other than Andrew Viterbi, namesake of the USC School of Engineering and USC electrical engineering professors.

 The late Jack Munushian was a long-time USC professor of electrical engineering and the right-hand man of Zohrab Kaprielian, a storied engineering dean and provost at USC.
 The Munushian Keynote Lecture invites renowned speakers such as Nobel Laureates in the field of Electrophysics.